 He added: ‘Its assembly costs are much less than for the four-cylinder engine, and its material costs are not very much more.
 It was a bit of a squeeze to get the V8 into the 2000 frame, but because it was wide and short we could just do it, with a few modifications to the panels and a few bulges here and there in the underskin.’

 For the time being the P6B would have to make do with automatic transmission until Rover could design a manual box capable of withstanding the V8’s torque.
 Curiously, despite the introduction of the V8 variant, P6 production dipped after the heights of 1967, not exceeding that years record until 1971.

-On 1 May 1968 the British Leyland Motor Corporation Combined Trade Union Committee was formed by 250 Shop Stewards’ Conveners, representing the 80 factories run by British Motor Holdings and the Leyland Motor Corporation.
+On 1 May 1968 the British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC) was formed by 250 Shop Stewards’ Conveners representing the 80 factories run by British Motor Holdings and the Leyland Motor Corporation.